Fragmon/klipper_max_flow_test/README.md

 ## What it does

-CNC Kitchen tests filaments with a precision scale.
-With this plugin **your printer does the same thing for itself, automatically.** No test prints, no scale, no measuring spaghetti.
-Just StallGuard.

 The plugin runs your extruder at progressively higher flow rates and watches the TMC driver's stall signal to find the exact point where the motor starts losing grip.
 Output: an interactive dashboard showing your max safe flow, the slip onset curve, and recommended slicer values (80% conservative / 90% aggressive).

 **Result:** A printer-specific flow curve in 30 minutes, with the same level of detail as a CNC Kitchen video — for free.